GSA/digitalgov.gov/content/events/2018/2018-02-13-customer-relationship-management-government-sector-best-practices-pitfalls-tips.md

 We’ll discuss the following about CRM:

-- How best to articulate and measure the value
+- Strategically Linking CRM to CX to Drive Citizen/Customer Engagement
-- Using customer insight to drive engagement
+- Using CRM Analytics to Improve Program Management and Demonstrate Value
+- CRM Cultural Readiness and Adoption (i.e., leadership sponsorship, social modeling, training, support)
+- CRM Governance and Project Management (i.e., centralized v. decentralized, levels of engagement, decision-making, reporting, issue escalation, center of excellence)
+- CRM Design, Implementation, and Change Management (i.e., risk management, agile development, iteration, pilots/trials, human centered design)
-- Design and implementation
+- CRM and Enterprise Data Management / Architecture
-- Change management and data governance plans

 This is a great opportunity to network with other community members too!